mbhall88/head_to_head_pipeline/README.md

 ---

-This repository holds the pipelines/scripts used for our project analysing Illumina and Nanopore for Mtb drug resistance calling and tranmission clustering.
+This repository holds the pipelines/scripts used for our paper analysing Illumina and Nanopore for *M.tuberculosis* drug resistance calling and transmission clustering.

-It is currently in progress.

 All pipelines require the following dependencies to be installed:
 - [Snakemake](https://snakemake.github.io/)